Canadian Personal Finance Blog

 We all know this advice type, “… why did you buy the 1080i HDTV, when the dishwasher is still broken?”, and other useful “buzz kill” type pieces of advice.

-Hopefully your family gives you as good if not better advice.
+Hopefully your family gives you as good if not better advice, from this Carnival of Personal Finance.

 3. Thanks for hosting!